-Side note: Just a quick reminder that the images I’m using on this page to illustrate these settings are 24-bit jpgs with only 8-bits of information per channel, so you won’t be able to see the increased value range in these examples.
+The images I’m using on this page to illustrate these settings are 24-bit jpgs with only 8-bits of information per channel, so you won’t be able to see the increased value range in these examples.

 The same as HDR, but with sRGB support.
 This profile will present your image in the highest possible fidelity.

 Intended for use with interface elements, this profile will use either B8G8R8A8 (up to 32-bit images) or FloatRGBA (up to 128-bit images) to provide the best possible result.
 As always, uncompressed textures take up a lot of space.

 A general use 16-bit grayscale format for DirectX 11 and above.

 This profile is intended for alpha masks, but it’s also a very useful multipurpose grayscale format.
 It will create a compressed 16-bit grayscale image from whatever is in your source texture’s red channel.

 Alpha uses a S3 Texture Compression format called BC4.
 Like the other S3 compression formats, Alpha removes data by breaking the image into 4×4 pixel chunks, which can cause grid-shaped artefacts in certain situations.

 Yet another uncompressed grayscale format, this time intended for distance field fonts.